python/cpython/Doc/faq/programming.rst

    four = 4 * A()._A__one()

-This doesn't guarantee privacy: an outside user can still deliberately access the "_classname__spam" attribute, and private values are visible in the object's ``__dict__``.
-Many Python programmers never bother to use private variable names at all.
+In particular, this does not guarantee privacy since an outside user can still deliberately access the private attribute; many Python programmers never bother to use private variable names at all.

 .. seealso::